amasad/debug_utils/README.md

 ### Chrome extension

-The easiest way to install is to grab the [chrome extension](https://chrome.google.com/webstore/detail/djailkkojeahmihdpcelmmobkpepmkcl) which all add the functions to your command Line API (only accessible via console).
+The easiest way to install is to grab the [chrome extension](https://chrome.google.com/webstore/detail/djailkkojeahmihdpcelmmobkpepmkcl) which will add the utility functions to your command Line API (only accessible via the console).

 ### Script